-11 Satisfactory Performance in Coursework
+12 Satisfactory Performance in Coursework

-To pass the coursework 'paper' candidates must normally demonstrate a satisfactory performance in both the Practical Work and the Crystallography Classes.
+To pass the coursework 'paper' candidates must normally demonstrate a satisfactory performance in both the Practical Work, Crystallography Classes and the project work for the Computing in Materials Science.

 For their practical coursework to be judged as satisfactory candidates must have achieved at least 40% overall on this practical coursework and have submitted a report for marking on each practical listed in the course handbook.